-Advice for new teachers from veteran teachers is invaluable!
+Advice for first year teachers from veteran teachers is invaluable!

 Whether you are fresh out of college, coming to teaching from another career, or are going back to teaching after some time away from the classroom I am willing to bet the rumor mill has been swirling surrounding the world of a teacher, and it isn’t all positive.

-In order to combat the negative teacher mentality, I set out to ask teachers for what advice they would give a first-year teacher.
+In order to combat the negative teacher mentality, I set out to ask teachers what advice for first year teachers they had.
 I posted the question on Facebook and as I knew would happen, teachers were ready to jump in with their best advice.

 Teachers are amazing about helping one another out, and this was no different.
 While MANY teachers responded to the post there seemed to be a few themes that were touched on over and over again which I will highlight in this post.
 You can check out the whole original thread here.
 A huge thank you to all of you who responded!!